Sixth Buddhist council: Timing and participants

 The Council was convened 83 years after the Burmese Fifth Buddhist council was held in Mandalay.
 The Council commenced proceedings on Vesak, 17 May 1954, in order to allow sufficient time to conclude its work on Vesak, 24 May 1956, the day marking the 2500-year celebration of Gautama Buddha's Parinibbāna according to traditional Theravada dating.

 The Sixth Council was sponsored by the Burmese Government led by Prime Minister U Nu.
 He authorized the construction of the Kaba Aye Pagoda and the Mahāpāsāṇa Guhā or "Great Cave" in which the work of the council took place.
 This venue was designed to be like the cave in which the First Buddhist council was held.

 As in the preceding councils, the Sixth Council's aim was to affirm and preserve the genuine Dhamma and Vinaya.
-The 2500 participating Theravādan Elders came from eight different countries: Burma, Thailand, Cambodia, Laos, Vietnam, Sri Lanka, India, and Nepal.
+The 2500 participating Theravādan Elders came from eight countries: Burma, Thailand, Cambodia, Laos, Vietnam, Sri Lanka, India, and Nepal.
 A temple in Japan also sent delegates.
-The only Western monks to participate were German-born, Sri-Lanka-residing Nyanatiloka Thera and Nyanaponika Thera.
+The only Western monks to participate were German-born, Sri-Lanka-residing Nyanatiloka Thera, Nyanaponika Thera, Karl Tõnisson (known as Brother Vahindra) and Friedrich Lustig (known as Ashin Ananda).

 Mahasi Sayadaw was appointed to ask the required questions about the Dhamma to Mingun Sayadaw, who answered them.